Ask Outrageously; The Secret to Getting What You Really Want by Linda Swindling

 Many excellent examples and case studies bring the Fifth Discipline to life, but after a while, it felt like more of the same.

 In Dance of Change, Senge argues that the key to achieving and sustaining significant change lies in changing people’s primary ways of thinking.
-This book demonstrates how to implement the five disciplines and the practical ideas to achieve organisational change.
+This book demonstrates how to implement the five disciplines and practical ideas to achieve organisational change.

 There are many examples of how organisations have initiated, maintained, and recreated and lead with new thinking systems to change and create a learning organisation.